Nate Warren Nate Warren

 I asked God who made them.
 And they replied, “I made myself.”
 Pretty tight.

 “What is a Wight?”
 The question caught it off guard.
-If God doesn’t know what a Wight is, then that motherfucker ain’t God.
+If God didn’t know what a Wight was, then this motherfucker wasn’t God.
 I grew 10,000 feet tall and began stomping on the machine that claimed to create the universe.

 The next morning I was on a bus to the Medellín Airport before anyone could drag me to another word circle.
 Back stateside, I needed a few weeks to fully integrate back to a realm that hasn’t touched the infinity of pure bliss only produced by locally-sourced fake tits chased with ayahuasca.
 When I felt properly balanced, I returned to the game.